atharvajuikar/Cosmetic-ingredients-analysis/README.md

-Analysis of Chemical Components (Cosmetics Project)
+🧴Analysis of Chemical Components (Cosmetics Project)

 📌 Project Overview

 This project explores the chemical composition of cosmetic products and visualizes their similarity using machine learning techniques.
 By applying one-hot encoding and t-SNE (t-distributed stochastic neighbor embedding), I created a low-dimensional representation of cosmetic items, making it easier to compare products based on their ingredients.